-6.54 Where an original shopfront has already been partially removed, any surviving original ornaments and architectural features should be retained.
+6.53 Where an original shopfronts or pub facades has already been partially removed, any surviving original ornaments and architectural features should be retained.
 Any new shopfronts should be carefully designed to incorporate the remaining traditional features.

-6.55 Shopfronts spanning more than one property should avoid disrupting the vertical emphasis and should reflect the break between properties with pilasters.

-6.56 Traditional materials should normally be used such as painted timber, (not tropical hardwoods) iron and render.
-Coated aluminium or steel will be acceptable if the design of the shopfront is in keeping with the character of the building and enhances the conservation area.

-Shop signs
+Sketch showing good practice and inappropriate alterations to a property within the conservation area

+Signs

-6.57 Internally illuminated box fascias should not usually be permitted where they are not sympathetic to the conservation area.
+- 6.54 Internally illuminated box fascias should not usually be permitted where they are not sympathetic to the conservation area.
 Individually illuminated letters or neon words are preferred.
-Any type of internally illuminated signs should be carefully integrated into the shopfront as a whole.

-6.58 Consent should not usually be granted to install internally illuminated box signs.
-Traditional hanging signs are preferred, located in such a position as to avoid damage to original features.

-6.59 Security grilles where absolutely necessary should be open mesh and ideally located internally.
-Solid shutters should be resisted except where the window display remains visible and the door only is shuttered or the shopfront is an open type e.g. greengrocers.

-6.60 Where canopies are required they should be straight canvas canopies capable of full retraction.

-6.61 Architectural details should not be obscured or removed and care should be taken to ensure that size, shape and position of canopies are appropriate to the building.
+Any type of internally illuminated signs should be carefully integrated into the shopfront as a whole. - 6.55 Consent should not usually be granted to install internally illuminated box signs.
+Traditional hanging signs are preferred, located in such a position as to avoid damage to original features. - 6.56 Security grilles where absolutely necessary should be open mesh and ideally located internally.
+Solid shutters should be resisted except where the window display remains visible and door only is shuttered; the shopfront is an open type e.g. greengrocers. - 6.57 Where canopies are required they should be straight canvas canopies capable of full retraction.6.58 Architectural details should not be obscured or removed and care should be taken to ensure that size, shape and position of canopies are appropriate to the building.